minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 * Bumping support threads if no response is received within twelve hours is allowed

 ## Suggestions

+* __Clearly title your threads__

+  Be specific with your thread title.
+Always ensure that your topic titles are relevant to your suggestion.
+Good titles: "Underground cave biome" or "New mob: The T-Rex".
+Bad titles: "I have a suggestion!" or "Read my idea!"

 * __No Duplicate Suggestions__